-Recognized as one of Greater Toronto's Top Employers (2017)
+Recognized as one of Greater Toronto's Top Employers (2018)

-By Richard Yerema and Kristina Leung, Mediacorp Canada Inc. staff editors (Dec 11, 2016)
+By Richard Yerema and Kristina Leung, Mediacorp Canada Inc. staff editors (Dec 7, 2017)

-Here are some of the reasons why George Brown College was selected as one of Greater Toronto's Top Employers (2017):
+Here are some of the reasons why George Brown College was selected as one of Greater Toronto's Top Employers (2018):

-- George Brown provides exceptional maternity and parental leave top-up payments for employees who are new mothers (to 93% of salary for 52 weeks) as well as parental top-up for fathers and adoptive parents (to 93% of salary for 35 weeks) -- employees working at the College's main campus can also take advantage of subsidized access to onsite daycare when they return to work
+- George Brown provides exceptional maternity and parental leave top-up payments for employees who are new mothers (to 93% of salary for 52 weeks) as well as parental top-up for fathers and adoptive parents (to 93% of salary for 35 weeks) -- employees working at the college's main campus can also take advantage of subsidized access to onsite daycare when they return to work

-George Brown College fosters lifelong learning
+George Brown College is a centre of learning for all